Missing pregnant woman found dead in Philadelphia; boyfriend named person of interest

 Twenty-one-year-old Dianna Brice of Lansdowne, Pa. was last seen on Tuesday, March 30.

-Brice's mother, Betty Cellini, said her daughter was a mother of a young boy and was 14 weeks pregnant.
+Brice's mother, Betty Cellini, said her daughter had a young son and was 14 weeks pregnant.
 Brice also had a life-threatening medical condition that required medication.

 Tim Bernhardt, the Superintendent of Upper Darby Police Department, said the case that had investigators pounding the pavement for days finally has some answers.